robb-j/r0b-home/content/projects/deconf.md

 MozFest 2021 was the next deconf conference that ran virtually and in Amsterdam from March 8th to March 19th 2021.

+{% figure images[5].src, 'The MozFest \'22 Plaza, reimagined from the Climate:Red atrium with more widgets.' %}

 After Climate:Red, the conference app was converted into two libraries, one for the frontend and one for the backend.
 It took the experiences of the conference and logic to host it and packaged it up for more conferences to be created with them.